sayuri-gi/website/content/en/post/2015-10-19-lets-encrypt-is-trusted.markdown

 slug: lets-encrypt-is-trusted
 ---

-We’re pleased to announce that we’ve received cross-signatures from <a href="https://identrustssl.com/">IdenTrust</a>, which means that our certificates are now trusted by all major browsers.
+We’re pleased to announce that we’ve received cross-signatures from [IdenTrust](https://identrustssl.com/), which means that our certificates are now trusted by all major browsers.
 This is a significant milestone since it means that visitors to websites using Let's Encrypt certificates can enjoy a secure browsing experience with no special configuration required.

 Both Let’s Encrypt intermediate certificates, Let’s Encrypt Authority X1 and Let’s Encrypt Authority X2, received cross-signatures.
 Web servers will need to be configured to serve the appropriate cross-signature certificate as part of the trust chain.
 The Let’s Encrypt client will handle this automatically.